How to Become a Food & Beverage Director

 Empathy for Employees

-Having big ideas is one thing, but in order to be successful in your position these ideas need to work.
+Big ideas are great, but in a senior role, execution is everything.
 And in order for that to happen, having an understanding of what the work is actually like can be key.

 Restaurant manager and waitress holding a tray smile for a photo while standing in a restaurant